Policy in Social Context (11248.1)

 All assessment is to be submitted via Canvas.

-Students are strongly encouraged to attend and to participate in all tutorials.
-Students will be required to join groups in order to complete the second assessment item.
+Students are strongly encouraged to attend and to participate in all workshops.
+Students will be required to join small groups in order to complete the second assessment item.

 Required IT skills